vitotai/BrewPiLess/doc/PressureMonitor.md

 On-board ADC, A0, and external ADS1115 can be used to read from the transducer.
 The reading of A0, on-board ADC, is not stable when WiFi is activated, because ESP8266 uses the ADC for WiFi related tasks.
 Therefore, it is highly recommended to use external ADS1115 when **controlling** is required.
 ADC of ESP8266 reads voltage from 0-1.0V, and there are resistors on D1 mini, and NodeMcu, to make ADC input range 0-3.3v.
 A resistor might be needed to extend the range 0-5v.

+**ADS1115 Gain/Max input voltage** should be set according to the real value of the transducer.
+The bigger the maximum voltage, the lower the resolution.
+It is only applicable when ADS1115 is used.

 ## Conversion
 BPL converts ADC readings from pressure transducer into pressure.